 - Star-delta starters do not require any voltage reduction equipment.

-- Torque reduced to 1/3 of direct online starting torque.
+- Due to current reduction, torque is also reduced to 1/3 of direct online starting torque.

 - Six terminal motor required.